Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 1

 Monash gave me what he believed to be a full

-the gully made held by his men last night.
+the gully held made by his men last night.

-By 6.40 the positions occupied by Col, Barrage (13th)
+By 6.40 the positns occupied by Col. Burrage (13th)

 & Capt Quinn (15th) began rifle fire against the crest